-With an area of nearly 25 hectares, the Champ-de-Mars is one of the largest green spaces in the capital, stretching from the Trocadéro’s promenade to the Ecole Militaire (Military School).
-This vast public garden is certainly visited all year round, but what makes it an unmissable place is of course the Eiffel Tower: you can discover its “underside” as you walk along the Champ-de-Mars.
+With its area of nearly 25 hectares, the Champ-de-Mars is one of the largest green spaces in the capital; it extends from the esplanade of Trocadéro to the École Militaire.
+This vast public garden is undoubtedly a highly frequented place throughout the year, but what makes it a must-visit location is obviously the Eiffel Tower: one can explore its "hidden side" while strolling on the Champ-de-Mars.

-It is one of the rare places in Paris which attracts both tourists and Parisians: the most patient can visit the Eiffel Tower and enjoy a meal on its first floor, at 58 Tour Eiffel, to admire both the view and the French cuisine.
-The more impatient tourists head for the Bateaux Parisiens which leave from the quays, situated at the entrance of the Champ-de-Mars, and which offer an exceptional tour of the capital.
+It is one of the few places in Paris that attracts both tourists and Parisians alike: the most patient ones can visit the Eiffel Tower and enjoy a meal on its first floor at 58 Tour Eiffel, to admire the view and French gastronomy.
+The more impatient ones can head towards the Bateaux Parisiens that depart from the quays located at the entrance of the Champ-de-Mars, offering an exceptional tour of the capital.

-As for Parisian families, they use the green spaces to play sports, share picnics in summer, or even simply to introduce their children to new activities: carousels, pony rides, even the Guignol theatre puppet show.
-In the evenings, the Champ-de-Mars regularly hosts concerts.
-Clearly, it is a place for everyone to enjoy, preferably at the end of summer when the weather is milder and the lawns aren’t so crowded.
+Parisian families, on the other hand, make use of the green spaces for sports activities, sharing picnics during the summer, or simply introducing new activities to their children: carousels, pony rides, and even Guignol puppet shows.
+In the evening, the Champ-de-Mars regularly opens up to concerts.
+In short, it is a welcoming space that is best explored towards the end of summer, when the weather is still pleasant and the lawns are less crowded.

 The must-see attractions in Paris